 How long do people usually stay in the different levels of care?

-We have a minimum stay of 30 days for residential, but most clients stay somewhere between 2-4 months.
-A few clients have stayed 6 months or more.
-When it is time for a client to leave 24 hour care, the client and treatment team work together to establish an aftercare program, which is less structured and more affordable than full 24-hour care.
+Most clients stay somewhere between one to three months.
+When it is time for a client to leave 24 hour care, the client and treatment team work together to establish an aftercare program, which is less structured and more flexible.
 At most of our locations, we offer both a day treatment program and a transitional living residence where the length of stay is flexible.

 How many and what kind of staff members do you have in your programs?